UNLSiteMaster/metric_pa11y/README.md

 # metric_pa11y
 Accessibility metric powered by pa11y

+## Notice
+This plugin is no longer supported and you should use the Axe metric (https://github.com/UNLSiteMaster/metric_axe) instead

 ## Installation
 You will need to do two things to prepare this metric for installation.